liberland/Grants-Program-central-bank/applications/algoritmic-central-bank.md

 * A solution to generate open-source stablecoin that is fully trustless, auditable, and algorithmic.
 * The first of its kind in the Polkadot environment, chronically thirsty for good stablecoins.
-* The team has already built this solution and have operated it for four years on [https://rootstock.io/], a side chain of BTC.
+* The team has already built this solution and has operated it for four years on [https://rootstock.io/], a side chain of BTC.
 Going to expand to Polkadot.

 ### Project Details